Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

-# CVE-Intel
+# CVE Threat Intelligence Toolkit
 ## Purpose

-CVE-Intel is a tool designed to provide security analysts with all the essential details needed to reconstruct and thoroughly understand a CVE (Common Vulnerabilities and Exposures).
+CVE Threat Intelligence Toolkit is a tool designed to provide security analysts with all the essential details needed to reconstruct and thoroughly understand a CVE (Common Vulnerabilities and Exposures).
 It consolidates critical information to enable deeper insight into each vulnerability, facilitating more effective analysis and response.

 Key features include: